benmvp/react-workshop/04-email-view/README.md

 The goal of this step is to build some interactivity into the app by responding to user interactions.
 [Handling events](https://facebook.github.io/react/docs/handling-events.html) within React elements is very similar to handling events on DOM elements.
 Event handlers will be passed instances of [`SyntheticEvent`](https://reactjs.org/docs/events.html), a cross-browser wrapper around the browser's native event.
 It has the same interface as the browser's native event (including` stopPropagation()` and `preventDefault()`) except the events work identically across all browsers!

 Ultimately, we want to click on an email list item and have its details displayed in the email view.
+While this a relatively simple user interaction, we'll ultimately learn about four key parts of React development:

+- Maintaining state
+- Passing event handlers down the compnoent hierarchy
+- Conditionally rendering components
+- Rendering unencoded content

 As always, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](src/).